Infographic: Visually Understand the Benefits of the Downloadable DRM Approach

 As a multi-DRM system vendor, Verimatrix wants to make it clear that VSOs have the option to go beyond the confines of native DRM and player frameworks and have the freedom to choose their best-suited protection and playback approach.
 We developed the infographic below based on our recent white paper, “Native vs Downloadable DRM: The Long-Term Implications of Short-Term Choices,” to clearly break down what can be a make-or-break decision for VSOs.
 You’ll see that while leveraging seemingly “free” native protection may seem sensible at first look, differentiation can be much stronger with the downloadable option in the long run.

 At its core, the argument between native vs downloadable DRM is a debate about VSO choice and control.
-On June 28th, I will be joined by Avni Rambhia of Frost & Sullivan and János Barta from the TV Service Center of Deutsche Telekom Europe to weigh the pros and cons of each approach.
-Click here to attend the live discussion and ask your most pressing questions about the topic.
+Click here to watch a new on-demand webinar during which Avni Rambhia of Frost & Sullivan, János Barta from the TV Service Center of Deutsche Telekom Europe and myself weigh the pros and cons of each approach.